Gigaspaces/xap-docs/site/content/xap121/multi-site-conflict-resolution.markdown

 - Process all DataConflict objects.
 Iterate over all `DataConflictOperation` for a DataConflict.
 - It will fetch conflicting data objects from the target space using the space proxy.
-- It will either abort or override data at the target space based on class name exist in the abortClasses list or not.
+- It will either abort or override data at the target space based on the existents of the class name in the abortClasses list or not.
-- The objects(from source and target) can be added to log-file for audit purpose or can be used for other purposes such as sending alerts.
+- The objects(from source and target) can be added to a log-file for audit purpose or can be used for other purposes such as sending alerts.

 {{%tabs%}}
 {{%tab "pu.xml"%}}